Salesforce Review: Decide if the CRM Is Right for You

 Salesforce contact management

 Salesforce provides a full view of its leads and clients, detailing past activity to communication history.
-Contact profiles are created by extracting data from Gmail or Outlook.
-Salesforce can also pull social media data to provide further insight into what contacts say about a company online.
+Contact profiles are created by automatically extracting data from Gmail or Outlook, and Salesforce can also pull social media data to provide further insight into what contacts say about a company online.
 All of this is compounded by an intuitive search engine that pulls up data quickly, no matter how broad or niche the keyword.

 Lead Management